When (and How) to Use Dog Probiotics & Prebiotics

 4. Gassy

 Can your pet’s flatulence clear a room?
-Excessive or especially stinky gas can be a sign that your pet’s gut is out of whack, whether it’s from food intolerance or a pre-existing bacterial imbalance.
-Or, underlying infection with pathogenic (harmful) bacteria, fungi, parasites, or viruses.
+Excessive or especially stinky gas can be a sign that your pet’s digestion is out of whack, whether it’s from food intolerance or a pre-existing bacterial imbalance.
+Or, underlying infection with pathogenic (harmful) bacteria, fungi, parasites, or viruses can contribute to the formation of gas in the digestive tract and flatulence.

 5. Constipated